MrEnder0/Grid9/README.md

 ### 0.8
  - [ ] Will added error and logging system.
+ - [ ] Will add help command to the cli.
  - [ ] Will and syntax table to readme.

 ### 0.9